 Family and Community

-I was raised just north of Houston in the small town of Woodville, Texas.
+I was raised just north of Houston in the small town of Woodville.
 It gave me an appreciation for small-town values and the importance of good, old-fashioned customer service.
 I now reside in the Kingwood/Atascocita area with my wife, son Cohen, and our two dogs Gigi and Bella.
-My free time is spent with family and friends, playing a few rounds of golf at the Kingwood and Deerwood Country Clubs, and indulging in my personal passion: aviation.
+My free time is spent with family and friends: playing a few rounds of golf at the Kingwood and Deerwood Country Clubs, and indulging in my personal passion: aviation.
 I fly almost every weekend!

-My love of aviation led me to volunteer for Angel Flight, a non-profit organization that provides free transportation to financially distressed, medically compromised patients all around the state of Texas as well as the United States.
+My love of aviation led me to volunteer for Angel Flight, a nonprofit organization that provides free transportation to financially distressed, medically compromised patients all over the state of Texas as well as the United States.